geekboxzone/mmallow_docs_source.android.com/src/tech/security/index.md

 feature](https://developer.android.com/guide/topics/manifest/manifest-element.htm
 l#uid) where two or more applications signed with same developer key can declare a shared UID in their manifest.

+##Application Verification

+Android 4.2 and later support application verification.
+Users can choose to enable “Verify Apps" and have applications evaluated by an application verifier prior to installation.
+App verification can alert the user if they try to install an app that might be harmful; if an application is especially bad, it can block installation.

 ##Digital Rights Management